External Ids for GCGR Gene

 The protein encoded by this gene is a glucagon receptor that is important in controlling blood glucose levels.
 Defects in this gene are a cause of non-insulin-dependent diabetes mellitus (NIDDM).[provided by RefSeq, Jan 2010]

 GeneCards Summary for GCGR Gene

 GCGR (Glucagon Receptor) is a Protein Coding gene.
-Diseases associated with GCGR include diabetes mellitus, noninsulin-dependent and pheochromocytoma.
-Among its related pathways are Signaling by GPCR and Activation of cAMP-Dependent PKA.
-GO annotations related to this gene include guanyl-nucleotide exchange factor activity and glucagon receptor activity.
-An important paralog of this gene is VIPR2.
+Diseases associated with GCGR include Diabetes Mellitus, Noninsulin-Dependent and Gcgr-Related Hyperglucagonemia.
+Among its related pathways are Peptide ligand-binding receptors and Metabolism.
+Gene Ontology (GO) annotations related to this gene include G-protein coupled receptor activity and guanyl-nucleotide exchange factor activity.
+An important paralog of this gene is GIPR.

 UniProtKB/Swiss-Prot for GCGR Gene

 G-protein coupled receptor for glucagon that plays a central role in the regulation of blood glucose levels and glucose homeostasis.
 Regulates the rate of hepatic glucose production by promoting glycogen hydrolysis and gluconeogenesis.
 Plays an important role in mediating the responses to fasting.
 Ligand binding causes a conformation change that triggers signaling via guanine nucleotide-binding proteins (G proteins) and modulates the activity of down-stream effectors, such as adenylate cyclase.
 Promotes activation of adenylate cyclase.
 Besides, plays a role in signaling via a phosphatidylinositol-calcium second messenger system.